5 Jaw Dropping Insider Secrets Revealed about the Nopal Cactus (Prickly Pear) Juice Industry.

 (b) to hide the fact the formula contains very little nopal in an attempt to fool consumers.

 Often times the proprietary blend will contain an impressive list of ingredients and unless those ingredients are in proper and abundant portions the juice will have little effect on the overall health and wellness of someone who is consuming it.
-This tactic is referred to as “label decoration” by industry experts.
+Industry insiders refer to this tactic as “label decoration”.

 So how can you tell the difference?